 Best practices for great remote collaboration

 - Leadership early adoption.
-Virtual collaboration flourishes with strong leadership.
+Remote collaboration flourishes with strong leadership.
 When managers embrace the tools and systems they are asking team members to adopt, a standard is set.
 This could be as simple as conducting manager meetings via video conference.
 Training sessions previously done in-house might be moved online, or why not even host a virtual conference or webinar instead of flying team members across the country for the day.
 The key thing is to ensure that all team members have equal access and opportunities, regardless of their location or role within the team.

 - HR Policies.
 A remote workforce presents a whole new spectrum of HR issues.
 Conflict in teams is normal, but remote teams may face different problems due to the lack of interpersonal relations.
 Conflict often arises in already stressful situations, and the added complications of different time zones and work schedules, cultural differences, language barriers, as well as the lack of personal connections can heighten the tension.
 Read about our five tips to dealing with conflict in remote teams here.
 Again, the main thing to remember is that remote staff and in-office staff should be treated as equals, and HR policies should reflect that.